sean00002/QBiC-SELEX/README.md

 A Python script for predicting how genetic variants affect transcription factor binding using QBIC-SELEX models.
 Supports single model and batch processing with optional statistical testing.

-The example models are in the `example_models` directory, and the corresponding [example covariance matrices](https://www.dropbox.com/scl/fo/iuyk869geskokbhbunrdj/AJr_1xNjqFZ0YIGNKmbU_Hc?rlkey=te8ienggqtsng8l134s8nxe7b&st=0hhr2yaq&dl=0) are available for download.
+The example models are in the `example_models` directory, and the corresponding example covariance matrices are available for download (see below).
 For complete QBiC-SELEX models and corresponding covariance matrices, we have two curated collections:

 - **Primary Model Collection**: Independently cross-sample validated models for 1023 transcription factors, one model per TF.
 - **Secondary Model Collection**: Models curated against SNP-SELEX data.

-Full models and covariance matrices can be downloaded from the links.
-The covariance matrices for primary model collection are splited into 3 parts.
-Users can use command `cat covs_primary.tar.zst.part_* > covs_primary.tar.zst` to merge them and unzip using `tar -I zstd -xvf`.
+All of the models in the primary and secondary collections, their corresponding covariance matrices, and the example covariance matrices can be downloaded from the [Zenodo](https://zenodo.org/record/15891511).
+Users can unzip the files using `tar -I zstd -xvf`.

-We also provide models to TF and TF to models mapping files `TF_to_models.txt` and `models_to_TF.txt` based on CISBP database.
+We also provide models-to-TF and TF-to-models mapping files `TF_to_models.txt` and `models_to_TF.txt` based on CISBP database.
 Users can use these files to find the models that are for a given TF or the TFs that a given model is mapped to.

 - **Scenario 1**: When users have a list of interested variants, they can use run all of the QBiC-SELEX models on them, and use the `models_to_TF.txt` file to find which TFs the variants affect the most.